Taurine in Cats: Signs of Deficiency and the Choosing Taurine Supplement for Cats 2025

 - Night vision issues; bumping into objects in low light

-- Dilated pupils, retinal changes (fundic exam)
+- Dilated pupils, retinal changes

 - Cardiac signs: rapid breathing, open‑mouth breathing, exercise intolerance

-- Dilated cardiomyopathy (DCM) on veterinary workup
+- Dilated cardiomyopathy on veterinary workup

 - Reproductive issues: poor kitten survival, fetal defects in queens